otrv4/otrv4/otrv4.md

 #### Receiving an Identity message

+// TODO: what will happen if state is `AUTH_R` or `AUTH_I` and a prekey is requested?

+// If one is on state `WAITING_AUTH_I` and a noninteractive is received?

 If the state is `START`:

   * Validate the Identity message.
 Ignore the message if validation fails.
   * If validation succeeds:
     * Remember the sender's instance tag to use as the receiver's instance tag for future messages.
     * Reply with an Auth-R message.
     * Transition to the `WAITING_AUTH_R` state.